-Between fintech platforms and traditional banks, you’ve have never had more options for free business checking accounts, but not all are created equal.
+Between fintech platforms and traditional banks, you’ve have never had more options for free business checking accounts.
+But not all free checking accounts are created equal.

 You’ll want to consider factors like transaction limits, interest rates, and a variety of fees that vary by company.
-Particularly for newer platforms in the fintech space, you should also verify that the company is FDIC-insured.
+Particularly for newer platforms in the fintech space, you should pay attention if the company is FDIC-insured.

 To choose the best free business checking accounts, we looked for a combination of flexibility and affordability.